 Press the RESET button on the PROTON SMART board, and the program will begin downloading to the on-board PICmicro.
 If the screen stays the same, or an error message appears, then check the serial cable, and COM port for errors.
 A common error is in the choice of serial cables.
 There are two types of serial cable available, a NULL MODEM, and a STRAIGHT CONNECTION.
 A null modem cable has the pins internally reversed, and is therefore not suitable for the downloading process.
+Also check that you are using the correct COM port by clicking on the VIEW->LOADERS menu item and identify the COM port being used.
 Assuming that all has gone well, and the program is now situated in the PICmicro, we can test it.